 Determine the Location

 By location, we mean a part of your house that you can dedicate for the sole purpose of music production.
 Not everyone has unused spare rooms in their homes, but if you can find one, great!
 If you do not have extra space, don’t worry.
-Most amateur music producers get started with this process right from their bedroom with just a few pieces of equipment.
+Most amateur music producers get started with this process right from their bedroom with just a few pieces of equipment and some simple music software.
 Find a suitable corner in your bedroom with enough space to place a desk and a mic.

 Digital Audio Workstation